Tron-Burgundy/Ovo-Power-Move-Calculator/README.md

 The first figure is the total used during the peak slot, the second the total for the day and then the percentage used during the slot.

-There is an alternative version of the [Monthly peak usage calculator bookmark](https://github.com/Tron-Burgundy/Ovo-Power-Move-Calculator/blob/main/ovo-ONE-CLICK-monthly-calc-bookmarklet.txt) that does everything in one click.
+There is an alternative one click version of the [Monthly peak usage calculator bookmark](https://github.com/Tron-Burgundy/Ovo-Power-Move-Calculator/blob/main/ovo-ONE-CLICK-monthly-calc-bookmarklet.txt) that does everything in one click.

 It's good but note that you can't get calculations earlier than June 23 or later than November 2024.
 I'll more than likely update it before then to account for peak time changes.